damienbeaufils/damienbeaufils.github.io/src/content/_index.md

 ---
 title: "Software Developer, Software Crafter, Senior Consultant, Trainer · Montréal, QC, Canada"
-date: 2021-04-07T12:00:00-04:00
+date: 2022-04-07T12:00:00-04:00
 sitemap:
   priority : 1.0
 ---
-**Software Crafter, currently senior consultant & CTO @ [Zenika Montréal](https://www.zenika.ca)**
+**Software Crafter, currently CTO & senior consultant @ [Zenika Montréal](https://www.zenika.ca)**

-I am a passionate developer for more than 14 years.
+I am a passionate developer for more than 15 years.
 Convinced that working software is good but not enough, I work with my clients mainly as a Tech Lead in agile projects to build well-crafted software.
 I have worked as a Tech Lead for high stakes projects such as government websites or international sports tournaments websites.

 I also like to share my knowledge and therefore I am a trainer on software development practices such as [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development), and I regularly present talks in meetups or conferences such as [Devoxx France](https://www.devoxx.fr/).